How Credit Card Points Work (for Beginners)Credit Cards

 - Basics: The AMEX Blue Cash Everyday Card currently offers an introductory APR of 0% on purchases for 15 months.
 Earn 3% Cash Back at U.S. supermarkets up to $6,000 a year, 2% Cash Back at U.S. gas stations and department stores, and 1% Cash Back on all other purchases.
 There’s no annual fee and cash back is received as Reward Dollars that can then be redeemed as a statement credit.

-- Welcome Offer: The American Express Blue Cash Everyday includes $200 cash back when you spend $1,000 in purchases in the first three months of opening a new account.
+- Welcome Offer: The American Express Blue Cash Everyday earns 20% back when you purchase with Amazon.com in the first 6 months, up to $200.

 - Bottom Line: Overall, the AMEX Blue Cash Everyday provides significant rewards on everyday spending categories with no annual fee.